Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 a) Welcome Your Students

-While waiting for all students to enter the room, you can first switch on Presentation mode and remain in the Videochat tab to let your students talk with you and each other.
+While waiting for all students to enter the room, you can first switch on Presentation mode.
+By default, the room will be in the Room Content view; you can switch it to Videochat view to see the members of the room more clearly.

 b) Check If You Want to Record